-In the case of the proposed project, the direct purpose is to offer for lease certain state mineral reservations/of the Geyser-Calistoga KGRA.
+In the case of the proposed project, the direct purpose is to offer for lease certain state mineral reservations of the Geyser-Calistoga KGRA.
 Therefore, the singular discretionary action and permit authority lies with the SLC.
-However, the successful leasing of these areas will ultimately result in further activities which, under existing plans, regulations, and statutes, fall within the permitting authority of other governmental agencies.
+However, the successful leaving of these areas will ultimately result in further activities which, under existing plans, regulations, and statutes, fall within the permitting authority of other governmental agencies.
 Thus, further review of development actions subsequent to the leasing of these lands will be required pursuant to the CEQA.
 Development in the leasehold, assuming successful leasing, will involve the discovery, extraction, and application of the anticipated geothermal resource and will likely consist of the following phases:

-- Issuance of the lease(s);
+- Issuance of the lease(s):

 - Surface or shallow exploration;

-- Intensive exploratory drilling:
+- Intensive exploratory drilling;

 - Field development;

-- Construction of resource utilizing (power plant) systems;